ConceptViz

 University Database ERD

-Professional ER diagram for a university enrollment system using Chen notation with diamonds for relationships and ovals for attributes.
+A university enrollment model drawn in Chen notation, with diamonds for relationships and ovals for attributes.

 universitychen-notationacademic